Professor of Law

 Most recently, her research has zoomed in to focus on immigrant integration issues at the local level, including field research on the Somali refugees who resettled in Lewiston, Maine, and on efforts to expand the suffrage in New York City to include noncitizen voters, while zooming out to examine immigration enforcement issues through the lenses of separation of powers and federalism.

-At St. Thomas University School of Law, Professor Gilbert teaches Constitutional Law (I & II), Immigration Law and Family Law.
+At St. Thomas University College of Law, Professor Gilbert teaches Constitutional Law, Immigration Law and Family Law.